ksernett/ETL_Crowdfunding_Project/README.md

 - The contacts.xlsx data was extracted using **RegEx** in order to make the data more functional for analysis and visualizations (located in the transformed_data folder: contacts.csv)

 ### Load
-- ERD for the table schema can be viewed here: Data_Model.png
+- ERD for the tables can be viewed here: Data_Model.png
 - PostreSQL code to load and confirm the database is in the file: crowdfunding_db_schema.sql